-a) Faculty and lecturers in ongoing or tenure-track appointments with one year of service at the College who have primary or coequal responsibility for the care of a newborn or a newly placed child are eligible for a two-course reduction in teaching load with no reduction in base salary or benefits.
+- a) Faculty and lecturers in ongoing or tenure-track appointments with one year of service at the College who have primary or coequal responsibility for the care of a newborn or a newly placed child are eligible for a two-course reduction in teaching load with no reduction in base salary or benefits.
 In the case of faculty who are parents of the same child, the course reduction may be shared; however, the total reduction in teaching load may not exceed two courses per birth or adoption event.
-Faculty members may take the total two-course reduction during the semester in which the birth or adoption occurs, during the semester following the birth or adoption, or may spread the two-course reduction over those two semesters (i.e., one course reduction in each semester).
+Faculty members may take the total twocourse reduction during the semester in which the birth or adoption occurs, during the semester following the birth or adoption, or may spread the twocourse reduction over those two semesters (i.e., one course reduction in each semester).
 In the case of departments which have a variance from the normal four-course load per year, it is anticipated that the two-course reduction will provide complete release from teaching if taken in a single semester.
 For tenure-track faculty or lecturers with on-going appointments in their first year, a two-course reduction may be granted by the Dean for Academic Affairs in consultation with the relevant department chair or program director.
-Faculty on visiting appointments and post-docs are not eligible for paid course reduction.
+Faculty on visiting appointments and post-docs are not eligible for paid course reduction but may be eligible for benefits described in sections f through h below. - b) In the semester(s) in which the course reduction is taken, a faculty member is expected to continue with non-teaching responsibilities to the department and College such as advising, committee assignments (excluding elected committees), and independent studies or honors projects (see section g below).
+Departments will be responsible for providing whatever coverage of these duties might be necessary if the faculty member is unable to perform them for a short period of time.

-&lt;sup>11 Parental leave policy for faculty approved by the faculty 7 May 2007 (07-5-3).
-This section also includes a summary of parental leave benefits for all employees.
+&lt;sup>13 Parental leave policy for faculty approved by the faculty 7 May 2007 (07-5-3), with updates made in consultation with Human Resources in June 2022.
+This section also includes links to parental leave benefits for all employees.